 These days, graphics for video games are pretty important – from AAA hits to even the smallest indie video games.
+Thanks to Unity Shader Graph, there are ways to get the most out of even the simplest art assets.

 When creating art assets, there are a lot of things to consider, such as art style, poly counts, and so forth.
 However, there is another important factor that affects all games: how these graphics are actually rendered by the computer.
 While there is a lot to the topic of rendering, one that people will interact with the most during the development process are shaders.
 Shaders are useful for a lot of things, from cool effects to simply determining how light interacts with a specific graphic.